phetsims/gas-properties/doc/model.md

 ## Equations

+This section enumerates the primary equations used in the sim.
+Use this section as a reference.

 * Ideal Gas Law: PV = NkT
 * Pressure: P = NkT/V
 * Kinetic Energy: KE = (3/2)kT = (1/2) * m * |v|<sup>2</sup>